The 4 Fundamental Factors for Effective Leadership

 Over the decades, I’ve had some good bosses and some not-so-good bosses.
 And conversely, in my own leadership history, at times I was a good leader and other times a not-so-good leader.
 But after many years of observation, study, and reflection, it seemed to me there were four simple but elemental factors balanced in every great leader: integrity, passion, servanthood, and imagination.
 What’s more, these leaders ensured that those same traits were reflected in the organizations and teams they led.
 They may have been doing it in non-articulated, intuitive ways, but it was evident those factors were the major players in their effectiveness…as well as their organization.

-Although geared toward church leaders (I believe the principles apply to any organization), the Elemental Churches website at www.elementalchurches.com has a free personal assessment to help you discover your primary element…and identify weaker ones.
+Although geared toward church leaders (I believe the principles apply to any organization), the Elemental Churches website will link to the Inventory where you can take a free personal assessment to help you discover your primary element…and identify weaker ones.